 - Make sure your yard slopes away from the foundation – A yard that slopes toward the foundation will cause water to drain toward the foundation.
 If you suspect your yard isn’t sloped away from the garage’s foundation enough, you can either fix this yourself or ask a professional landscaper for help.
 Sometimes foundation repair contractors will help with this, but not always.

-- Make sure your gutters aren’t clogged – Clean your gutters regularly because gutters clogged with leaves and debris will cause water to spill over the side of the garage and soak into the ground around the foundation.
+- Make sure your gutters aren’t clogged – Clean your gutters regularly, because gutters clogged with leaves and debris will cause water to spill over the side of the garage and soak into the ground around the foundation.

 - Install downspout extensions, if necessary – Short downspouts will dump water close to the foundation, where it will sink into the soil.
 Downspout extensions are inexpensive, easy to install, and will carry water away from the foundation before releasing it.